 The scheme sets out the financial relationship between the authority and the maintained schools which it funds, detailing the requirements relating to financial management and other issues which are binding on both the authority and the schools.

-Scheme for Financing Blackpool Schools June 2018 [PDF 572KB]
+Scheme for Financing Blackpool Schools October 2020 [PDF 834KB]

 Section 251 is part of the Apprenticeships, Skills, Children and Learning Act 2009.
 Local authorities submit their planned/ actual expenditure on education and children’s social care.